The Stuck Decision · Fire Path

 Engagement Will I need Tier 01 or Tier 02?

-Most stuck decisions fit Tier 01 Private Engagement.
-If the stuck decision is one symptom of a broader pattern requiring recurring advisory, Tier 02 becomes the right structure.
-The application signals a starting tier.
+Most stuck decisions fit Tier 01 Outside Read: Monthly, the recurring monthly subscription.
+If the stuck decision is one symptom of a broader pattern requiring two reads per month plus async, Tier 02 Principal Circle becomes the right structure.
+Subscribing or applying signals a starting tier.
 The first conversation confirms or reassigns.

 Timing What if the decision has been open for years?